 Learn more: Market Research

-Semi-structured interviews offer a considerable amount of leeway to the researcher to probe the respondents along with maintaining basic interview structure.
-Even if it is a guided conversation between researchers and interviewees – an appreciable flexibility is offered to the researchers.
+Semi-structured interviews offer a considerable amount of leeway to the researcher to probe the respondents, along with maintaining a basic interview structure.
+Even if it is a guided conversation between researchers and interviewees – appreciable flexibility is offered to the researchers.
 A researcher can be assured that multiple interview rounds will not be required in the presence of structure in this type of research interview.

 Advantages of semi-structured interviews:

-- Questions of semi-structured interviews are prepared before the scheduled interview which provides the researcher with time to prepare and analyze the questions.
+- Questions from semi-structured interview questions are prepared before the scheduled interview, giving the researcher time to prepare and analyze the questions.

 - It is flexible to an extent while maintaining the research guidelines.

-- Researchers can express the interview questions in the format they prefer, unlike the structured interview.
+- Unlike a structured interview, researchers can express the interview questions in the preferred format.